-The problem can be that the bulb is shot, or that the power isn’t getting to it, or that there’s something wrong with the electrical path back to ground—the neutral wire.
+The problem can be that the bulb is shot, or that the power isn’t getting to it, or that there’s something wrong with the electrical path back to the ground—the neutral wire.

 Start by Testing the Bulb

+First of all, it doesn’t matter what kind of light bulb you’re dealing with.
+Incandescent, fluorescent (including CFLs), halogens and LEDs all work the same way.
 It doesn’t matter what shape it is either.
 The only slight difference is that some tubular lamps connect at both ends.
-And, as that implies, it doesn’t matter what kind of base it ha – a regular screw base or a GU10 bayonet base or two bi-pin ends.
+And, as that implies, it doesn’t matter what kind of base it has: regular screw base or a GU10 bayonet base or two bi-pin ends.
 If it uses electricity to make light, it needs a complete circuit from the panel through the bulb to the neutral and back to the source.
 If that exists, the bulb should work.
 If any part of that circuit is damaged or missing, it won’t.